Gremagol/EneCMDList/Player.md

 Topic_channel is almost the same as track_announce but displays what’s being played in the topic that the option is configured too.

+**Note:** If you dont want Ene to change the topic anymore, take away her Permission to manage the Channel.
+This way, the topic won't get updated anymore.

 ## How do I configure these options?

 Type in `.config track_announce = true` to set it to true, replace true with false to disable the functionality.
 Auto_resume works the exact same way.